 A: The notice period required for lease termination in St. Louis depends on the reason for termination.
 For non-payment of rent, landlords must provide tenants with at least 10 days’ notice before filing an eviction lawsuit.
 For lease violations, landlords must provide tenants with written notice of the violation and a specified amount of time to remedy the situation (usually around 30 days unless a cure period is stated in the lease).
 For lease expiration, no notice is required, but it’s recommended that landlords provide tenants with notice of the lease end date at least 30 days in advance.

-Work with Property Management CompanyWorking with a professional St. Louis property management company can deliver a lot of peace of mind.
+Working with a professional St. Louis property management company can deliver a lot of peace of mind.
 You won’t have to worry about keeping up with the laws because we do it for you.
-We also keep a close eye on your investment, ensuring it’s safe, habitable, and earning what it should.
+We also keep a close eye on your investment, ensuring it’s safe, habitable, and earning what it should.Â

 We hope these St. Louis landlord FAQs were helpful.
 If you’d like to explore any of these topics further, please contact us at Deca Property Management.Â